LNF970203/Employee_Attrition/README.md

 # Employee_Attrition
-Here the data preprocessing, data analysis, feature engineering and classification machine learning algorithms have used.
+Here the data preprocessing, data analysis, feature engineering and classification machine learning algorithms have been used.